Cyclone1070/docsreader/src/tailwind/markdown/docs/text-decoration-thickness.md

 Use `decoration-<number>` utilities like `decoration-2` and `decoration-4` to change the [text decoration](/docs/text-decoration-line) thickness of an element:

-decoration-1

-The quick brown fox jumps over the lazy dog.

-decoration-2

-The quick brown fox jumps over the lazy dog.

-decoration-4

-The quick brown fox jumps over the lazy dog.

 ```
 <p class="underline decoration-1">The quick brown fox...</p><p class="underline decoration-2">The quick brown fox...</p><p class="underline decoration-4">The quick brown fox...</p>
 ```